THIS POST IS PART OF THE ULTIMATE GUIDE TO SPORTS MEDICINE

 - A popping noise when the injury first occurs

 - Locking of the knee

-- Unable to move knee the full range of motion
+- Inability to move your knee the full range of motion

 To determine whether you have torn your meniscus, your physician will ask you for a complete medical history, have you describe your symptoms and how the injury occurred, and conduct a physical examination.
 An X-ray or MRI may be necessary to confirm the diagnosis and determine if there are other problems.